Keiser M3 Indoor Cycle Review: See why it is overpriced

 - 90 Days pint, upholstery, seat belts, hand grips, and other rubber and plastic products

-What’s not covered under warranty
+What’s not covered under the warranty

 - Loss caused by accident, abuse, improper use or neglect